Skip to main content

 • Multiple means of engagement (why it is important to me) – How learners engage in the learning process.

-Instructional Design Consultation - CMU provides instructional design support to educators via the Office of Curriculum and Instructional Support.
+CMU provides instructional support to instructors via the Office of Curriculum and Instructional Support.
 You can request a consultation related to your courses, instructional materials, and teaching methods at any time.

 References